koor-tech/handbook.koor.tech/README.md

 You currently need to have Docker installed to be able to preview and build the site locally.

-Please submit any code changes using a pull request.
+Please submit any code or text changes using a pull request.

 ### Local Preview